COSMOZONAS/cosmozonas.github.io/05-READY_TO_DOWNLOAD/README.md

 # EPUB AND PDF

-Download the material of the course in EPUB or PDF format so you can read it offline.
+Download the material of the course in EPUB or PDF format so you can use it offline.

 - [PDF:The Language of the Birds](/05-READY_TO_DOWNLOAD/Language%20of%20the%20Birds,%20The%20-%20Marta%20Jiménez.pdf)